-The California Dream Act allows eligible undocumented student to receive California State sponsored financial aid.
+The California Dream Act allows eligible undocumented students to receive California state-sponsored financial aid.
 Authored by Assembly Member Gil Cedillo (Los Angeles), it became law in 2011 through the passage of two Assembly Bills, AB 130 and AB 131.

 AB 131 allows students who meet AB 540 criteria to apply for and receive state-funded financial aid such as institutional grants, community college fee waivers, Cal Grant and Chafee Grant.

 Learn more by visiting the California Student Aid Commission website on the California Dream Act.

 Students who live in California and meet the eligibility requirements for a nonresident tuition exemption, as well as students who have a U Visa or TPS status, may qualify for the California Dream Act application.